ImanR7/file-system-watcher-laravel/README.md

-# 📁 Laravel File System Watcher
+# 📁 Local Brand X - Laravel File System Watcher

 This project is a **real-time file system monitoring tool** built using the Laravel framework.
 It’s designed with a modular and clean architecture that allows you to monitor any directory on your system and perform custom actions automatically based on file system events like creation, modification, or deletion.